Northern long-nosed armadillo

 threats

-This species is threatened by intense (subsistence) hunting in Venezuela.
-It is the armadillo species that is most sought after by hunters in the llanos of Colombia.
-In addition, the species is affected by land conversion for agro-industry farming (mainly rice, soy and corn), timber plantations, and palm oil plantations.
 Estimates from the Orinoquia region of Colombia suggest that approximately 10% of the natural habitat of this species is subjected to land use change every year.
+Over the last decade, the area with rice crops increased in 134.93%.
+Additionally, the human footprint in the region has grown by 35% and is projected to increase by 6% in the next decade.
+About 45% of the total area of the Orinoquia (approximately 150,000 km²) has been classified as suitable for agricultural development.
 The area used for oil palm, rice, timber, soy, and corn plantations in the Orinoquia region is projected to increase more than ten-fold over the next decade, especially due to a significant increase in biofuel and timber production, which calls for an urgent assessment of the potential effects on the D. sabanicola population.
-Although the tolerance of this small armadillo to modified habitats has not been studied to date, reports from locals suggest that it does survive in areas with extensive cattle ranching, but that subpopulations have declined or even disappeared from cultivated areas.
+Although the tolerance of this small armadillo to modified habitats has not been studied to date, reports from locals suggest that it does survive in areas with extensive cattle ranching, and that subpopulations have declined or even disappeared from cultivated areas.
 It is probable that the species cannot survive in cultivated areas in which agrochemicals are used for insect control, as they severely reduce the availability of the main food source of D. sabanicola.

 HaBITAT and ECOLOGy

 Dasypus sabanicola inhabits the llanos of Colombia and Venezuela; it can be found in open grasslands or shrubland habitats in lowland and mid-altitude areas.
 This species may have diurnal or nocturnal habits.
 Animals have a home range of between 1.7 and 11.6 hectares, and the average density in Venezuela has been estimated at 2.8 animals per hectare.
-The generation length of a closely related armadillo species, Dasypus hybridus, has been estimated to be 4 years.
+The generation length of a closely related armadillo, Dasypus septemcinctus hybridus, has been estimated to be 4 years.
 The generation length for D. sabanicola is suspected to be similar.

 conservation status